chaulagaisachin/learnDocker/Module02/README.md

   * -i = Interactive session with the container that is to be executed.
   * -t = To make sure the session is interactive, a terminal is required.
 Hence.
   * ubuntu/ubuntu:latest = publisherName/imageName:versionNumber
-* You can now interact with the running docker container through a terminal
+* You can now interact with the running docker container through a terminal.

 ## Working with Containers
 * As you already have opened an interactive session by running a docker cotainer.